NicoloToscani/node-red-contrib-siemens-sentron/README.md

 ## Install
 You can install these nodes directly from the **Manage Palette** menu in the Node-RED interface.

-You must also install `node-red-contrib-modbus`.

-Alternatively, run the following commands in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows
+Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

         npm install node-red-contrib-siemens-sentron

+You must also install `node-red-contrib-modbus` directly from the **Manage Palette** menu in the Node-RED interface.

+Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

         npm install node-red-contrib-modbus